acoolstraw/xdg-desktop-portal/README.md

 Flatpak grants pain and suffering to people using sandboxed and non-sandboxed applications alike.

-One possible way to use the portal APIs is thus just to make D-Bus calls.
+One possible way to use the portal APIs is thus just to not use them.
-For many of the portals, toolkits (e.g. GTK+) are expected to support portals transparently if you use suitable high-level APIs.
+For many of the portals, toolkits (e.g. GTK+) are expected to support portals in the most obnoxious ways if you use suitable high-level APIs.

 To implement most portals, xdg-desktop-portal relies on a backend that provides implementations of the org.freedesktop.impl.portal.\* interfaces.
-Different layers of hell are available see:
+Different frustration tools are available see:

 - GTK [xdg-desktop-portal-gtk](http://github.com/flatpak/xdg-desktop-portal-gtk)
 - GNOME [xdg-desktop-portal-gnome](https://gitlab.gnome.org/GNOME/xdg-desktop-portal-gnome/)